Robert M. Westervelt

 - Mallinckrodt Professor of Applied Physics and of Physics

 Robert Westervelt received his Ph.D. from the University of California, Berkeley in 1977.
 Following a postdoctoral appointment at Berkeley, he moved to Harvard University, where he is currently Mallinckrodt Professor of Applied Physics & Physics.
 He is a Fellow of the American Physical Society.

 Westervelt's group investigates the quantum behavior of electrons inside nanoscale semiconductor structures, and develops tools for the manipulation of biological systems.

 In mesoscopic physics, the group has developed liquid-helium cooled scanning probe microscopes that can image electron motion through nanoscale devices.
-They visualized the flow of electron waves through a two-dimensional electron gas (Topinka et al. 2003) and observed diffraction patterns and coherent interference (LeRoy et al. 2005), as well as cyclotron orbits in a magnetic field (Aidala et al. 2007).
-They have used the conducting tip as a movable gate to control a one-electron quantum dot formed in a semiconductor nanowire (Bleszynski et al. 2008) and a GaAs heterostructure (Fallahi et al. 2005).
-In related research, they have developed tunnel-coupled quantum dots and studied their behavior as artificial molecules (Livermore et al. 2006, Vidan et al. 2006) and tested Josephson junctions formed in Ge/Si nanowires (Xiang et al. 2006).
+They visualized the flow of electron waves through a two-dimensional electron gas (Topinka et al. 2003), constructed an imaging electron interferometer (LeRoy et al. 2005), imaged cyclotron orbits in a magnetic field (Aidala et al. 2007) and universal conductrance fluctuations in graphene (Berezovsky et al. 2010).
+They have used the conducting tip as a movable gate to control a one-electron quantum dot formed in a GaAs heterostructure (Fallahi et al. 2005) and a InAs/InP nanowire (Bleszynski et al. 2008).
+In related research, they have developed tunnel-coupled quantum dots and studied their behavior as artificial molecules (Livermore et al. 1996) and tested superconducting Josephson junctions formed in Ge/Si nanowires (Xiang et al. 2006).

-Positions & Employment
+Positions and Employment

-Harvard School of Engineering and Applied Sciences
+Harvard School of Engineering and Applied Sciences and Department of Physics

 • Present: Mallinckrodt Professor of Applied Physics and Physics